 You do not need to be an NZSTA member.
 The Ministry contracts NZSTA to provide industrial advice to all boards.

 Contact a NZSTA industrial advisor through the website.

 Phone the helpdesk: 0800 STAHELP (0800 782 435)

 The Ministry can't advise boards or teachers on employment issues

-The State Sector Act 1988 requires boards, as self-governing entities, to act independently in their employment decisions on individual employees.
+The Education and Training Act 2020 requires boards, as self-governing entities, to act independently in their employment decisions on individual employees.
 The Ministry and others cannot try to influence decisions.

 The Ministry can, however, advise on the surplus staffing process.

 Teachers affected by a reduction in staffing entitlement should direct all employment enquiries to their board, usually via the school principal.